 Your nurture should be flexible, so that as your prospects shift focus, your content is still relevant to them.
-Texting can help you do this more easily then email, through keywords.
+SMS messages can help you do this more easily then email, through keywords.
 If a prospect selects an option from a choice of keywords in a text, you can send the next text based on that keyword.

 A college admissions team asked students what they planned to major in, and crafted its nurture streams accordingly.
 Many prospects said they were interested in a subject but browsed another subject on the college website, leading the college to send them a link to material related to the other subject in their next text.

 Think long term when it comes to a relationship.
 You need to get a conversation going with your prospects, whatever be the medium.
 Rather than putting all your eggs in the email basket, diversifying with communication channels like SMS messages enhances nurturing programs.
 This way, you’ll amplify engagement and momentum towards conversion.

 Text DEMO, Name, CompanyEmailID to

 00447860017097 (UK & Other Countries).

 The Numbers Are in: Multi-channel Campaigns Are 37% More Effective

 Why consumers are increasingly willing to trade data for personalization